pkardas/notes/books/ddd.md

 ## Chapter 16: Large-Scale Structure

 EVOLVING ORDER.
-Design free-for-alls produce systems no one can make sense of as whole.Therefore, let this conceptual large-scale structure evolve with the application, possibly changing to a completely different type of structure along the way.
+Design free-for-all's produce systems no one can make sense of as whole.
+Therefore, let this conceptual large-scale structure evolve with the application, possibly changing to a completely different type of structure along the way.
 Don't over constrain the detailed design and model decisions that must be made with detailed knowledge.